adyoprawira/eshop/README.md

 2. Repeated code makes it hard to identify the unique behaviour of each test classes.

 I think having a base test class would improve the code cleanliness.
 This base test class would have the commonly used setups and methods.
 When I create new test classes, I would simply extend/implement the base test class.
 This would reduce code duplication.
 Another possible improvement is having helper methods which follows the Single Resposibility Principle.
 Method that is commonly used like `createProduct` could be used on other test classes without having to rewrite the code.

+### Module 2

+#### Reflection 3

+> List the code quality issue(s) that you fixed during the exercise and explain your strategy on fixing them.

+These were the issues i encountered and how i fixed them;
+1. Unnecessary 'public' in functions: Simply by removing them.
+This will improve maintainability.
+2. Unused imports:  Simply by removing them.
+This will improve maintainability.
+3. Exception throws in function body:  Simply by removing them.
+This will improve reliability.
+4. Lack of documentation: Added comments.
+This will improve maintainability when code gets complex.
+5. Values not passed directly: Pass them directly.
+This will improve maintainability.

+> Look at your CI/CD workflows (GitHub)/pipelines (GitLab).
+Do you think the current implementation has met the definition of Continuous Integration and Continuous Deployment?
+Explain the reasons (minimum 3 sentences)!

+The workflows which I have implemented have Continuous Integration (CI) setup.
+The testing was automatically done by ci.yml and the code analysis was automatically done by scorecard.yml and sonarcloud.yml.
+Although I have tried implementing CD workflow by deploying to Koyeb using deploy-to-koyeb.yml (as seen on previous commits), i decided to use auto-deployment on the Koyeb web for easier use.